This is a foreign exchange guide to Ukraine, the Ukrainian Hryvnia currency plus UAH transfers and travel tips.

 Ukrainian Hryvnia (UAH) in the markets

-The interactive chart below shows the USD to UAH exchange rate for the previous 3 months with rate alerts for days when the exchange rate moved up or down significantly or for 30 day highs and lows.
+The interactive chart below shows the USD to UAH exchange rate and trend for the previous 3 months:

 Travel, Currency and Money saving tips for Ukraine

 Ukraine is big.
 In fact it's Europe’s biggest country (not counting Russia, which isn’t entirely in Europe) and packs a lot of diversity into its borders.
 You can be clambering around the Carpathians in search of Hutsul festivities, sipping Eastern Europe’s best coffee in sophisticated Lviv and partying on the beach in Odesa all in a few days.
 Ukrainians are also a diverse crowd: from the wired sophisticates of Kyiv’s business quarters to the Gogolesque farmers in Poltava, the Hungarian-speaking bus drivers of Uzhhorod to the Crimean Tatar cafe owners just about everywhere, few countries boast such a mixed population.